Fort McCoy ArtiFACT: Unseen early 1900s history of ‘Old Camp McCoy’

 |0

-This work, Fort McCoy ArtiFACT: Unseen early 1900s history of ‘Old Camp McCoy’, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy ArtiFACT: Unseen early 1900s history of ‘Old Camp McCoy’, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT